Content Engagement Metrics: The Signals That Prove Visitors Actually Read Your Content

 The content measurement problem

 The numbers are brutal.
 Contentsquare's 2025 benchmark across 90 billion sessions found that bounce rates on paid social traffic were 9.2% higher than organic, brands increased digital ad spend by 13.2% while conversion rates dropped 6.1%, and pageviews per session declined.
 Their 2026 engagement data showed engagement dropping 10% year over year and time on site falling 7%.
+More people paying more to reach an audience that engages less.

 More traffic.
 Less engagement.
 More money spent.
 Less return.